davidgasquez/handbook/Time.md

 - If a task takes less than [two minutes](https://jamesclear.com/how-to-stop-procrastinating), do it.
 It'll make you more productive and also unclutter your mind task's backlog.
 - Do the tasks in the right order!
 One strategy might be starting with the one that could make the others irrelevant or easier.
 - Time-boxing is [[Planning]] how you spend your days in advance and it's so effective because it allows you to iterate.
 If you didn't complete everything you outlined, you know exactly why -- because you've documented how you planned to spend your time.
+- You'll never have any more time.
+You have, and have always had, all the time there is.
+[How you spend your time is a choice](https://leebyron.com/4000/).
 - Success can be measured in the percentage of time you have under your control.
 [To achieve success](https://blog.samaltman.com/how-to-be-successful):
   - Compound yourself.
 Compounding is magic.
 Keep long-term thinking with a broad view of how different systems in the world are going to come together.
   - Learn to think independently.